adplabs/unicorn/README.md

 ```

 This example will print out the new value, i.e. 3, of `children`.
-It is also okey to use a negative value in `$inc` operations, which
+It is also possible to use a negative value in `$inc` operations, which
 effectively decreases the counter.

 Rollback